renalreg/radar/docs/demo.md

 # Demo

-These instruction show how to deploy to a demo server and populate it with data.
+These instructions show how to deploy to a demo server and populate it with data.

 Dump data from a live system (creates a `radar.sql.gz` file):